architsharma97/dpo-rlaif/README.md

-# (Old Description for DPO, to be updated)
-# DPO: Direct Preference Optimization
+# DPO (Direct Preference Optimization) for RLAIF and Distillation

 ## What is this repo?